 Funtown opens weekends in early May.
 Splashtown opens in mid-June.
 Everything’s open from June to Labor Day, Funtown from 10:00 a.m.-9:00 p.m.
 (10:00 p.m.
 Saturday), Splashtown from 10:00 a.m.-6:00 p.m.

-Rates depend on your height and which package is the best fit for you, but they range between $30 and $39.
+Rates depend on your height and which package is the best fit for you.
+For current rates, visit www.funtownsplashtownusa.com/rates/.

 For more, visit: www.funtownsplashtownusa.com